 How can the stock market keep going up despite the awful economy we are in?
 This is by far the most common question we are hearing from clients right now.

-The media is telling us that we are in the midst of the worst economic catastrophe since the Great Depression but the stock market is close to all-time highs.
+The media tells us that we are in the midst of the worst economic catastrophe since the Great Depression, but the stock market is close to all-time highs.
 What gives?
 How can there be such a large disconnect between the economy and the stock market?
-The simple answer is, “we don’t know”.
+The simple answer is, “we don’t know.”
 Anyone who claims to know why the market is going up or down is lying to you.
 The best I can do is give you five plausible reasons why this is occurring:

 As you review the data, what becomes increasingly obvious is that GDP growth has very little correlation with the stock market’s return.
 Take the last two decades as an example.
 While GDP growth has been nearly identical, stock market returns have varied significantly.
 Understanding this data helps you understand that the stock market can perform well even in the midst of a bad economy.

-2.The largest stocks, that significantly influence the markets, are actually doing well– 2020 has seen some of the largest variances in returns between sectors, industries and styles of stocks.
-For example, through August 7th of 2020 US large cap growth stocks have experienced a return of 20.79% while US small cap value stocks are down -16.75%.
-Here is what’s interesting…the 5 largest large cap growth stocks make up 23% of the S&P 500.
+2020 has seen some of the largest variances in returns between sectors, industries, and styles of stocks.
+For example, through August 7th of 2020 US large-cap growth stocks have experienced a return of 20.79%, while US small-cap value stocks are down -16.75%.
+Here is what’s interesting…the 5 largest large-cap growth stocks make up 23% of the S&P 500.
 Knowing that, take a look at their returns year-to-date through 8/12/2020:

 So here is what’s happening.
 The largest companies are all benefiting from the pandemic.
-These technology companies that most people are relying on more than ever, have had gigantic returns so far this year and are pulling up the entire market into positive territory.
-In fact, through July, nearly two-thirds of the stocks in the S&P 500 were in negative territory, but the index is now positive because of the significant weighting of the five companies listed above.
+These technology companies that most people rely on more than ever have had gigantic returns so far this year and are pulling up the entire market into positive territory.
+In fact, through July, nearly two-thirds of the S&P 500 were in negative territory, but the index is now positive because of the significant weighting of the five companies listed above.

-3.The economic disruption from COVID is temporary- will COVID permanently change the earnings of Apple, Walmart or Exxon Mobil?
-Perhaps, but an alternative is that the challenges we face from this virus are temporary and at some point, we will go back to an economy and life where things look similar to our pre-COVID days.
+Will COVID permanently change Apple, Walmart, or Exxon Mobil’s earnings?
+Perhaps, but an alternative is that the challenges we face from this virus are temporary, and at some point, we will go back to an economy and life where things look similar to our pre-COVID days.
 If you believe that narrative, then the behavior of the stock market may not be a surprise.
 A common valuation method analysts use to determine the fair value of stocks is called the discounted cash flow method.
 This method estimates the present value of all future cash flows from a company to determine their fair value.
-If you expect cash flow to be temporarily depressed and then returning to normal, the discounted cash flow method would not change the valuation of a stock significantly since one or two years of smaller cash flows is a very minor variable in a model that assumes perhaps a decade or more of future cash flows.
+If you expect cash flow to be temporarily depressed and then returning to normal, the discounted cash flow method will not change the valuation of stock significantly since one or two years of smaller cash flows is a minor variable in a model that assumes perhaps a decade or more of future cash flows.

 No one knows what the future will bring.
 And while it’s difficult to explain why the stock market behaves as it does, one thing we are steadfast about is that the markets work.
-The millions of buyers and sellers that come together every day and set the price of a stock, shows us the best representation of a company’s value.
-Our recommendation, as always, is to not try to fight this.
+The millions of buyers and sellers that come together every day and set the stock price show us the best representation of a company’s value.
+Our recommendation, as always, is not to try to fight this.
 Accept market pricing, make sure your portfolio has the right level of risk, and then let the market do what it has always done for those with patience: create wealth.

 GDP data source= Federal Reserve Bank of St Louis, S&P 500 data source= DFA Returns Web Program